Reopening and coronavirus FAQs

 What safety standards will be in place in Wales?

-Following the reopening of indoor and outdoor seating at some locations in Wales, we are legally required to participate in the NHS Test, Trace, Protect programme by asking all adult visitors who wish to ‘eat-in’ using an indoor or outdoor table in one of our cafés or food outlets to provide contact details.
-Details are not required for visitors who purchase items for takeaway.
+Following the reopening of indoor and outdoor seating at some locations in Wales, we will be participating in the NHS Test, Trace, Protect programme by asking all adult visitors who wish to ‘eat-in’ using an indoor or outdoor table in one of our cafés or food outlets to provide contact details.
+Details will not be requested for visitors who purchase items for takeaway.

 - We’ll ask you to scan your membership card when you’re paying.